Birkbek History, Family Crest & Coats of Arms

 Another 26 words (2 lines of text) are included under the topic Early Birkbek Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Birkbek family to Ireland
+Migration of the Birkbek family

 In North America, the monarchy was thousands of miles away and Scots were free to settle on their own land and practice their own beliefs.
 The American War of Independence provided an opportunity for these settlers to pay back the English monarchy and forge a new nation.
 Recently, this heritage has survived through North American highland games and Clan societies.
 Early North American immigration and passenger lists have revealed a number of people bearing the name Birkbek or a variant listed above: Willliam Birbeck who settled in Jamaica in 1774.